siegerts/xiegerts.com/content/post/creating-vue-component-library-introduction.md

 As always, the only way to understand is by rolling up your sleeves and giving it a try. :tada:

 To get started, check out [Structuring a Vue component library](/post/creating-vue-component-library-structure/).

+---

+Interested in more Vue related posts?
+Check out [VueWeekly](https://vueweekly.dev), a weekly digest of Vue.js related posts and updates.